dynamic-and-active-systems-lab/uavrt_source/README.md

 cd ~/uavrt_workspace/
 ```

-You be a member of the Dynamic and Active Systems Lab organization on Github.
+You must be a member of the Dynamic and Active Systems Lab organization on Github.
 Authentication is currently required for the following command:

 ```
 git clone https://github.com/dynamic-and-active-systems-lab/uavrt_source/